g0t4/ask-openai.nvim/README.md

     end,

     dependencies = {
-        -- FYI you do not need github/copilot.vim to load before ask-openai, just need to authenticate (one time) w/ copilot.vim/lua before using the copilot provider here
         "nvim-lua/plenary.nvim",
     },
+    -- ⚠️  does not need github/copilot.vim to load before ask-openai, just need to authenticate (one time) w/ copilot.vim/lua before using the copilot provider here
 }
 ```